Ask Matt AI

 How to Install Gym Floor Carpet Tiles

-If you’re going to install carpet tiles in your gym, you’ll want to make sure sure to have a rugged anti-static carpet tile with a bitumen backing.
+If you’re going to install carpet tiles in your gym, you’ll want to make sure to have a rugged anti-static carpet tile with a bitumen backing.
 These tiles will have straight edges and need to be glued down.
-It is best to follow manufacturer’s installation instructions to make sure you use the right kind of adhesive.
+It is best to follow the manufacturer’s installation instructions to make sure you use the right kind of adhesive.

 How to Install Artificial Turf Gym Floor Tiles